Dr Georgia Pike-Rowney

 B.Arts (ANU), Grad.Dip.Ed.
 (Monash), Ph.D (ANU)

-Dr Georgia Pike-Rowney is a practitioner, presenter and researcher focussed on enhancing human potential and wellbeing through the arts.
-A singer, educator, community outreach facilitator and transdisciplinary researcher, she is currently a Visiting Fellow at the Centre for Mental Health Research at the Australian National University (ANU) in Canberra, Australia.
+Dr Georgia Pike-Rowney is a practitioner and researcher focussed on enhancing human potential and wellbeing through the arts from a historical perspective.
+A singer, educator, community outreach facilitator and trans-disciplinary researcher, she splits her time as co-Director of the Music Engagement Program, and Friends' Lecturer and Curator of the Classics Museum at the Australian National University (ANU) in Canberra, Australia.